-- (i) Review and recommend to the Board for approval, unless the approval has been delegated to the Committee, any financing of the Corporation; - (ii) Review any significant tax issues with senior management;

-- (iii) Ensure that procedures and policies are in place for the receipt, retention and processing of complaints received by the Corporation with respect to accounting, internal controls, audit or other matters, and the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing practices; - (iv) Review and evaluate the performance and quality of the organization, staffing and succession planning for accounting and finance responsibilities; - (v) Review any incident of fraud or conflict of interest: - (vi) Review and recommend to the Board for approval any share repurchase program of the Corporation; - (vii) Review and recommend to the Board for approval the declaration or payment of dividends by the Corporation: - (viii) Review information about the Committee that the Corporation must disclose regularly in its public documents; - (ix) Review any policy on the use of derivatives and any other hedging programs; - (x) Meet regularly and separately management, the external auditor and the internal auditor; - (xi) Regularly discuss privately with the internal auditor and the external auditor on the management of financial affairs and internal controls in the absence of management; - (xii) Review the mandate of the Committee as required and submit to the Board any proposed changes, if any; and - (xiii) Perform such other duties as may from time to time be entrusted by the Board.
+- (i) Review and recommend to the Board for approval, unless the approval has been delegated to the Committee, any financing of the Corporation; - (ii) Review any significant tax issues with senior management; - (iii) Ensure that procedures and policies are in place for the receipt, retention and processing of complaints received by the Corporation with respect to accounting, internal controls, audit or other matters, and the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing practices; - (iv) Review all reports regarding financial complaints. - (v) Review and evaluate the performance and quality of the organization, staffing and succession planning for accounting and finance responsibilities; - (vi) Review any incident of fraud or conflict of interest; - (vii) Review and recommend to the Board for approval any share repurchase program of the Corporation; - (viii) Review and recommend to the Board for approval the declaration or payment of dividends by the Corporation; - (ix) Review information about the Committee that the Corporation must disclose regularly in its public documents: - (x) Review any policy on the use of derivatives and any other hedging programs; - (xi) Meet regularly and separately management, the external auditor and the internal auditor; - (xii) Regularly discuss privately with the internal auditor and the external auditor on the management of financial affairs and internal controls in the absence of management; - (xiii) Review the mandate of the Committee as required and submit to the Board any proposed changes, if any: - (xiv) Review with management the principal fiscal files; and - (xv) Perform such other duties as may from time to time be entrusted by the Board.